Submitted by Nate Prosser, Legal Aid BC,

 Illustrations by Danette Byatt

-Learn what Sally does next.
+Learn what Sally does next in part 3.

 For more information about family violence,